Anxiety Disorders & Treatments in Pleasanton

 Generalized Anxiety Disorder

-- Characterized by recurring cued or uncued panic attacks, worry about future attacks over a 1-month period, and changes in behavior as a consequence of the attacks.
+Panic disorder is characterized by recurring panic attacks, in addition to worry about future attacks, over a one-month period.
+Those with panic disorder will also experience changes in behavior as a consequence of the attacks.

-- Higher risk among first-degree relatives; onset of attacks triggered by stress; often comorbid with other anxiety, mood, and substance-use disorders.
+It is not uncommon for panic disorder to be at a higher risk among first-degree relatives.
+Typically, the onset of anxiety or panic attacks is triggered by stress.
+Panic disorder is commonly comorbid with other anxiety, mood, and substance-use disorders.

 Assessment of panic attacks is made through ruling out organic causes; self-report; clinical interview; and behavioral observation.
 Following an assessment, psychiatrists can determine the best course of action for treatment.
 Dr. Anastasiou specializes in patients suffering from panic disorder.
 Selective serotonin-reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and cognitive behavioral psychotherapy are first-line treatments.

 Through a patient-focused approach, Dr. Anastasiou can determine the best course of treatment for you, from prescribing SSRIs to recommending therapy.
 Long-term management of panic disorder includes relapse prevention after discontinuing treatment.